josephgit10/image-deblurring/README.md

 10. Refinement: Residual refinement block in the decoder
 11. Mixed Precision: Enabled via torch.amp

 This project builds on state-of-the-art techniques in image deblurring and leverages PyTorch and torchvision for model development and training.
+With higher epochs and increased training resolution for a higher batch size, the current PSNR and SSIM values of:
+Average PSNR: 23.4706
+Average SSIM: 0.6929
+can be increased to Average PSNR values of 30+db and SSIM values ~0.85+